christophermanahan/wejay/README.md

 ## LISTEN FOR PARTIES BEING ADDED AND PARTIES BEING REMOVED

-**I. On 'child_added' for parties, Firechief runs 'createNewPartyListener' & runs 'createNewTimePriorityIncrementer' for the top ten and for the shadow queue.**
+**I. On `child_added` for parties, Firechief runs `createNewPartyListener` and `createNewTimePriorityIncrementer` for the top ten and for the shadow queue.**

-    1) Each new party listener listens to ‘needSong’ and ‘songToRemove’ on the party instance.
+  Each new party listener listens to `needSong` and `songToRemove` on the party instance.

-      A) If 'needSong = true', run 'masterReorder' which:
+  1. If ```needSong``` is `true`, run `masterReorder` which:
-          i) FIRST: runs 'setCurrentSong' which:
+    1. Runs ```setCurrentSong``` which:
-            a) Checks if the top ten exists.
-If not, 'return' / if so:
+      * Checks if the top ten exists.
+If not, `return`.
+Otherwise:
-            b) Find the song with the highest net priority.
+      * Find the song with the highest net priority.
-            c) THEN: set that song to current song, remove it from the top ten, and set needSong to false.
+      * Sets that song to current song, removes it from the top ten, and sets `needSong` to `false`.

-          ii) THEN: If 'setCurrentSong' was successful, run 'pullFromShadowQueue' which:
+    2. Then runs `pullFromShadowQueue` which:
-              a) Checks if the shadow queue exists.
-If not, 'return' / if so:
+      * Checks if the shadow queue exists.
+If not, `return`.
+Otherwise:
-              b) Find the song with the highest net priority.
+      * Find the song with the highest net priority.
-              c) THEN: Add that song to the top ten, remove it from the shadow queue, and pass the song submitter's uid to the next stage.
+      * Add that song to the top ten, remove it from the shadow queue, and pass the song submitter's uid to the next stage.

-          iii) THEN: If 'pullFromShadowQueue' was successful, run 'pullFromPersonalQueue' which:
+    3. Runs `pullFromPersonalQueue` which:
-              a) Checks if a personal queue for the given uid exists.
-If not, 'return' / if so:
+      * Checks if a personal queue for the given uid exists.
+If not, `return`.
+Otherwise:
-              b) Find the song with the highest net priority.
+      * Find the song with the highest net priority.
-              c) THEN: add that song to the shadow queue and remove it from the personal queue.
+      * Adds that song to the shadow queue and remove it from the personal queue.

-        B) If 'songToRemove = aTruthyValue', run 'removeWorstSong' which:
-          i)   FIRST: sets 'songToRemove' to an empty string (a falsy value). ii)  THEN: runs 'pullFromShadowQueue' as described above.
-If successful: iii) THEN: runs 'pullFromPersonalQueue' as described above.
+  2. If `songToRemove` is set to a non-empty string, runs `removeWorstSong` which:
+    1. Takes the value of `songToRemove`, which points to the lowest priority song in the top ten, and removes that song.
+    2. Resets `songToRemove` to an empty string.
+    3. Runs `pullFromShadowQueue` to replenish the top ten.
+    4  Runs `pullFromPersonalQueue` to replenish the shadow queue.

-    2) If 'createPartyAddedLister' is invoked with a 'topTenInterval' and a 'sqInterval':
+  Firechief's `createPartyAddedLister` is invoked with a `topTenInterval` and a `sqInterval` in order to:

-      A) Run 'createTimePriorityIncrementer' for each queue.
+  1. Run `createTimePriorityIncrementer` for each queue when a party is made.
-        i) See if an incrementers object exists for the party.
-If object exists, set it equal to itself, if object does not exist create it.
+    * NOTE: Each incrementer is stored as a property on the Firechief instance, and is organized by `partyId`.

+  2. The `createTimePriorityIncrementer` uses `setInterval` to increment the `time_priority` of songs on the top ten and shadow queue.
-        ii) Set Firechief[incrementers][partyId][queue] equal to a 'setInterval' invoked with incrementerHelper, the given interval, the partyId, and the chosen queue.
+     * It uses `incrementerHelper`, the passed time interval, the partyId, and the chosen queue.
+     * Because it accepts `queue` and `interval` as arguments, songs can accrue time_priority at different rates depending on what queue         they are in.

-        iii) The incrementerHelper function takes the partyId and chosenQueue, and every time it is invoked, it snapshots the entire queue, increments the 'time_priority' of every song by one, and THEN replaces the old queue with the updated queue.
+  3. The `incrementerHelper` function takes the `partyId` and `chosenQueue`, and every time it is invoked, it snapshots the entire queue, increments the `time_priority` of every song by one, and THEN replaces the old queue with the updated queue.

 **II.
-On 'child_removed' for parties, Firechief uses the partyId to run 'removePartyListener' and 'removeTimePriorityIncrementer' for the party's shadow queue and its top ten.**
+When a child is removed from Firebase's `parties` object, Firechief uses the `partyId` to run `removePartyListener` and `removeTimePriorityIncrementer` for the party's shadow queue and its top ten.**

-    1) 'removePartyListener' calls '.off()' the firebase database listener for the partyId
+  1. `removePartyListener` calls `.off()` the firebase database listener for the `partyId`

-    2) 'removeTimePriorityIncrementer' calls 'clearInterval' on the queue and sets Firechief[incrementers][partyId][queue] to 'null'
+  2. `removeTimePriorityIncrementer` calls `clearInterval` on the queue and sets the references to the incrementers in `Firechief[incrementers][partyId][queue]` to `null`